Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Touch
 - **Components**: V
 - **Duration**: Instantaneous
-You touch a creature and suspend one disease or condition affecting it, condensing the target’s infirmity into a hardened knot of concentrated poison within its flesh that remains for 24 hours before being regurgitated harmlessly.
+You touch a creature and suspend one disease or condition affecting it, condensing the target's infirmity into a hardened knot of concentrated poison within its flesh that remains for 24 hours before being regurgitated harmlessly.
 The condition can be [Blinded](conditions.md#blinded), [Charmed](conditions.md#charmed), [Choking](conditions.md#choking), [Deafened](conditions.md#deafened), [Paralyzed](conditions.md#paralyzed), [Poisoned](conditions.md#poisoned), or [Stunned](conditions.md#stunned).
 If the creature takes 15 or more damage from a single source in that time, the knot bursts and the creature takes 6d6 Poison damage.
 - **Classes**: Druid, Ranger